How football built bridges between Israel and Germany | DW | 19.10.2021

 "This happened not only on political level, but also through collaborations in different areas of society."

-Israel’s government also had interest in pursuing relations, according to Dr. Hestermann, but mostly for pragmatic reasons as a young country struggling for survival rather than for reconciliation.
-But the Israeli public, made up mostly of holocaust survivors, still associated Germany with the Nazis, fascism and the Holocaust.
+Israel's government also had an interest in pursuing relations, according to Hestermann, but mostly for pragmatic reasons as a young country struggling for survival rather than for reconciliation.
+But the Israeli public, made up mostly of Holocaust survivors, still associated Germany with the Nazis, fascism and the mass murder of European Jews during World War II.

 Mostly, the question was whether the Israeli public was ready for getting closer to the country of the perpetrators, both politically and culturally.